telerik/reporting-docs/knowledge-base/exporting-a-report-to-pdf-programmatically.md

 res_type: kb
 ---

-## HOW-TO

-Export a report to PDF programmatically.

 ## DESCRIPTION

-Sometimes it is needed to export a report directly to PDF, without the need to go through the web viewer.
+This article explains how to export a report to PDF without the need to go through the web viewer.

 ## SOLUTION